UNDERSTANDING SKILLED BIRTH ATTENDANTS IN HAITI

 Midwives for Haiti is a registered nonprofit with several programs all working towards our mission of expanding skilled maternity care in Haiti.
 The Nadene Brunk Eads School is the central genesis of it all.

-Annually, we accept a new class of auxiliaraire or infirmiere nurses who have graduated from an accredited program and want to expand their education in maternal care.
-The Nadene Brunk Eads School curriculum is an accelerated and challenging program that currently runs for 12 months and includes 500 hours of classroom time and 750 hours of supervised clinical experiences in hospitals, birth centers, clinics and homes.
+Annually, we accept a new class of infirmiere nurses who have graduated from an accredited program and want to expand their education in maternal care.
+The Nadene Brunk Eads School curriculum is an accelerated and challenging program that currently runs for 14 months and includes 500 hours of classroom time and 750 hours of supervised clinical experiences in hospitals, birth centers, clinics and homes.
 The curriculum is built around the Core Abilities of a Skilled Birth Attendant as defined by WHO.
 The Nadene Brunk Eads School’s goal is to use a context, resource, and culturally appropriate curriculum with a focus on saving lives.

 After graduation, we offer continuing education classes to all of our graduates to keep their knowledge and skills up to date.